goldstrike77/ansible-role-linux-prometheus/README.md

 ## Introduction
 #### What Is Monitoring?
 Systems monitoring toolkit wasn’t built to do any of all things.
-It was built to aid software developers and administrators in the operation of production computer systems, such as the operation system, applications, databases and networks backing popular websites.
+It was built to aid software developers and administrators in the operation of production computer systems, such as the operating system, applications, databases and networks backing popular websites.

 #### What is monitoring in that context?